apache/spark/BREEZE.rst

           Python version used for the image.
 This is always major/minor version.
           One of [ 3.6 3.7 ].
 Default is the python3 or python on the path.

-  -E, --env <ENVIRONMENT>
-          Environment to use for tests.
-It determines which types of tests can be run.
-          One of [ docker kubernetes ].
-Default: docker

   -B, --backend <BACKEND>
           Backend to use for tests - it determines which database is used.
           One of [ sqlite mysql postgres ].
 Default: sqlite

-  -K, --kubernetes-version <KUBERNETES_VERSION>
+  -K, --start-kind-cluster
-          Kubernetes version - only used in case of 'kubernetes' environment.
-          One of [ v1.13.0 ].
-Default: v1.13.0
+          Starts kind Kubernetes cluster after entering the environment.
+The cluster is started using Kubernetes Mode selected and Kubernetes version specifed via --kubernetes-mode and --kubernetes-version flags.

+  -Z, --recreate-kind-cluster
+          Recreates kind Kubernetes cluster if one has already been created.
+By default, if you do not stop environment, the Kubernetes cluster created for testing is continuously running and when you start Kubernetes testing again it will be reused.
+You can force deletion and recreation of such cluster with this flag.

+  -X, --stop-kind-cluster
+          Stops kind Kubernetes cluster if one has already been created.
+By default, if you do not stop environment, the Kubernetes cluster created for testing is continuously running and when you start Kubernetes testing again it will be reused.
+You can force deletion and recreation of such cluster with this flag.

   -M, --kubernetes-mode <KUBERNETES_MODE>
-          Kubernetes mode - only used in case of 'kubernetes' environment.
+          Kubernetes mode - only used in case --start-kind-cluster flag is specified.
           One of [ persistent_mode git_mode ].
 Default: git_mode

+  -V, --kubernetes-version <KUBERNETES_VERSION>
+          Kubernetes version - only used in case --start-kind-cluster flag is specified.
+          One of [ v1.15.3 v1.16.2 ].
+Default: v1.15.3

   -s, --skip-mounting-source-volume
           Skips mounting local volume with sources - you get exactly what is in the